crowdin/github-action/README.md

     skip_untranslated_files: true
     export_only_approved: true
     push_translations: true
-    commit_message: 'New Crowdin translations by Github Action'
+    commit_message: 'New Crowdin translations by GitHub Action'
     # this can be used to pass down any supported argument of the `download translations` cli command, e.g.
     download_translations_args: '--all --skip-untranslated-strings'